Waukee United Methodist Church: Stained Glass Windows

 In 1900 four stained glassed windows were given to the church as a memorial.
 In 1901 a cathedral window was presented to the church by the Epworth League, and in on completion of a league room in 1914 a memorial window showing Jesus in the Garden of Gethsemane was installed.

 All the stained glass windows are now located in the sanctuary of the current church.
 However, the four windows donated in 1900 were stored in a corncrib for 16 years by a church trustee until a renovation in 1995.

 The church today

-Led by Reverend Jamie Cutler, the church runs a preschool, sponsors a Boy Scout troop, has a thriving ministry in Change A Child's Story, and participates in area charities including the Waukee Area Christian Food Pantry.
+Led by Reverend John Louk since 2021, the church is growing in its new ministry center and new location on LA Grant Parkway.
+The congregation gathers weekly for worship and small groups, offers outreach events for the community such as Trunk or Treat and the Gingerbread House Decorating Party, and provides mission such as The Table and Change A Child's Story.
+The congregation also participates in the local Waukee Area Christian Food Pantry.
 The church is a member of the Iowa Annual Conference of The United Methodist Church.